Pablito2020/Smash-Bros-Abstract-Factory/documentation/FactoryPattern.md

 ### 🙌 Utilities of this pattern

+The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-This pattern is really usefull to deal with the problem of creating objects without having to specify the exact class of the objecct that will be created.
-In this project, I used this pattern to specify the different levels of the game (easy and difficult) and create certain objects depending of the level choosed.
+In this project, I used this pattern to specify the different levels of the game (easy and difficult) and create the Heros and Enemies depending on the level.

-### ❓ Prerequesites to understand the factory design pattern:
+### ❓ Prerequesites to understand the abstract factory design pattern:

 - Polymorphism